-Because a local disk is attached to a single physical server, the data reliability depends on the reliability of the physical server, which may cause single points of failure.
+Because a local disk is attached to a single physical server, the data reliability depends on the reliability of the physical server, which may create single points of failure in your architecture.
 We recommend that you implement data redundancy at the application layer to guarantee data availability.

 Currently, Alibaba Cloud provides two types of local disks:

-Local NVMe SSD: This disk is used together with instances of the following type families: i2, i1, gn5, and ga1.
+Local NVMe SSD: This disk is used together with instances of the following type families: i2, i1, and gn5.
 The instance type families i1 and i2 apply to the following scenarios:

-- Online games, e-businesses, live videos, media, and other industries that provide online businesses and have low latency and high I/O performance requirements on block level storage for I/O-intensive applications.
+- Online games, e-businesses, livestreaming, and other industries that provide online businesses and have low latency and high I/O performance requirements on block level storage for I/O-intensive applications.

 - Business scenarios that have high requirements on the storage I/O performance and availability of the application layer, such as NoSQL non-relational databases, MPP data warehouses, and distributed file systems.

-Local SATA HDD: This disk is used together with instances of the d1ne and the d1 type families.
-It is applicable to the Internet, finance, and other allied businesses that require big data computing and storage analysis for massive data storage and offline computing business scenarios.
-It fully meets the needs of distributed computing business models represented by Hadoop in multiple aspects, such as instance storage performance, capacity, and intranet bandwidth.
+Local SATA HDD: This disk is used together with instances of the d1ne and d1 type families.
+It is applicable to businesses that require big data computing and storage analysis for massive data storage and offline computing business scenarios.
+It fully meets the needs of distributed computing business models (such as those built on the Hadoop framework) across instance storage performance, capacity, and intranet bandwidth.

 Performance of local NVMe SSD